strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 };
 ```

-If we summarize, the route tells your application that when receiving the `http://localhost:1337/todo/count` GET request, the task will execute the `count` action from the task controller that will use the [Query engine](/developer-docs/latest/developer-resources/database-apis-reference/query-engine-api.html) count function to return the actual count of tasks.
+If we summarize, the route tells your application that when receiving the `http://localhost:1337/todo/count` GET request, the task controller will execute the `count` action which will use the [Query engine](/developer-docs/latest/developer-resources/database-apis-reference/query-engine-api.html) count function to return the actual count of tasks.

-- Give it a try by browsing the [http://localhost:1337/todo/count](http://localhost:1337/todo/count) url in your browser.
+- Give it a try by browsing the [http://localhost:1337/todo/count](http://localhost:1337/todo/count) URL in your browser.

 ::: tip
 Do you remember when you created your tasks content-type using the CLI?
 We answered no at the last question which was `Bootstrap API related files?`.
-If you said yes, Strapi would have generated the right controller, service and route with correct and simple names so you don't have to modify it by yourself.
+If you said yes, Strapi would have generated the right controller, service, and route with correct and simple names so you don't have to modify it by yourself.

 It is nice for you to see that you have the freedom to modify your files first but for your next content-type, you might want to answer yes to this question.